meysam-amini/DevelopmentBooks/README.md

 # Book Discount Calculator

 A Spring Boot app that calculates the price of a shopping basket of books using discount rules.
+Implemented via TDD approach in Hexagonal  architecture.
 ---

 ## Run the App